OpenCodeList Specification¶

 OpenCodeList Document¶

-An OpenCodeList document is a self-contained resource that defines and describes either a code list or a collection of code lists.
-It MUST contain at least the opencodelist
+An OpenCodeList document is a self-contained resource that defines and describes either a code list or a set of code lists.
+It MUST contain at least the opencodelist field and either codeList or codeListSet, but not both.
+An OpenCodeList document uses and conforms to the OpenCodeList specification.

 Code List¶